Trachoma patient Asegedech, wearing a pink checked shirt, is hugged by Integrated Eye Care worker Tsehay

 • Two pediatric centers in Hawassa and Gondor

-In 2021 with your help, and despite the continued pandemic restrictions, Orbis Ireland funded the delivery of:
+In 2022, with your help Orbis Ireland funded the delivery of:

 How We're Making a Difference